digital-land/specification/content/specification/design-code.md

           description: the name, or title of the design code
         - field: description
           description: a short, single-line description of the design code
+        - field: design-code-area
+          description: the reference of the design code area
         - field: design-code-status
           description: a <a href="#design-code-status">design-code-status</a> reference
         - field: design-code-categories